SenselessCore/XSS-Backdoor/README.md

 # XSS-BACKDOOR

 ## Overview
 XSS-BACKDOOR is a Flask-based web server that uses `ngrok` to expose a local server to the internet.
-It collects visitor information, including their user agent details, cookies, and IP address, and logs them in the console.
+It collects visitor information, including their user agent details, cookies, and Domain adress, and logs them in the console.

 ## Features
 - Uses `Flask` to handle web requests.